LogtalkDotOrg/logtalk3/tools/debugger/NOTES.md

 The `dump_trace.lgt` contains a simple code example on how to redirect a goal trace to a file.

-All source files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).

 Known issues
 ------------